nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. If command word is `macro`, return a `NewMacroCommand` (which will create a new `macro` when executed).
 2. Else if command word is an existing macro, call the `asCommandInstance` method in the `MacroRunner` class to create a `CommandExecutable` from the macro and return that.
 3. Else hand over to primitive command parser.
+4. Else, a CommandException will be thrown

 #### 7.5.2 Structure of the macro classes

 The main data objects for macros are the `Macro` and `MacroList` classes.
 These are stored in the `Model`.

-`Macro` is an immutable container containing data such as the name, arguments to and commands to execute in the macro as strings.
+`Macro` is an immutable container containing data such as the name, as well as arguments and commands that would be executed in the macro as strings.

 `MacroList` is an immutable container of `Macro`s.